-So coconut flakes and sliced almonds stand in for oats.
-Give them a whiz in the food processor to break them up a little more and they give you that perfect oatmeal consistency.
-So I will call them oatmeal cookies because it makes me happy to call them oatmeal cookies.
-Who’s with me?
+Similarly to my keto carmelitas, coconut flakes and sliced almonds become the replacement for the oats.
+You simply give them a whiz in the food processor to break them up a little more and you get that perfect oatmeal consistency.
+It’s really quite remarkable how much it resembles oatmeal in both taste and texture.

 Know a kiddo with serious food allergies?
 You need to check out these Allergy Friendly Playdate Cookies.
 They are not low carb but are “Free from” a lot of serious allergens!